vitaly-t/pg-promise/README.md

 A regular transaction with a set of independent queries relies on generic method `promise.all([...])` to resolve all queries asynchronously.

-However, when it comes to executing a significant number of such queries during a bulk insert, such approach is no longer practical.
+However, when it comes to executing a significant number of such queries during a bulk `INSERT` or `UPDATE`, such approach is no longer practical.
 For one thing, it implies that all requests have been created as promise objects, which isn't possible when dealing with a huge number if queries, due to memory limitations imposed by NodeJS.
 And for another, when one query fails, the rest